ocamllabs/ocl-reporter/content/platform/opam-doc.md

 of this in OPAM via `opam install opam-doc && opam doc core async`.
 It will start a local webserver on which you can browse the traffic.
 There is also a snapshot available on [the Mirage documentation](http://mirage.github.io) site.

+This work is continued in a form intended for upstream inclusion in the compiler via the Codoc task.